Coaching & Training Services

 We know people are sometimes surprised that we don’t offer individual sessions for purchase, and we like to be transparent about why.
 Dog training is a lot like fitness training – it takes time and effort to get the results you want.
 When we first started, we offered individual sessions and ended up working with most clients for at least four sessions anyway (at their request!).
 The clients that only wanted a single in-person session were looking for that “magic pill”, and that’s just not what we offer (or what any reputable trainer should offer).
 We want to provide a training experience that is successful and long-lasting, and we build our services to provide just that!

-We are happy to provide refunds to clients who cancel their prepaid lessons at least 48 hours in advance of the appointment.
+We are happy to provide refunds to clients who cancel their prepaid lessons at least 48 hours in advance of their next appointment.
+Each refund will have a $10 processing fee applied.
 Since training and behavior modification success is dependent on owner commitment to training and management, we are unable to provide refunds for any services already provided.